-Exploring the depths of the underwater world at the Maui Ocean Center
+Exploring the Underwater World at the Maui Ocean Center

 We love the underwater world.
 The colourful fish.
 The peculiar coral reef.
 The marine wildlife.
 The mystery and the unfamiliar.